Before the Industrial Revolution

-- A significant features of the 19th century Indian economy was the attempt to dominate it by foreign manufacturers.
+- A significant feature of the 19th-century Indian economy was the attempt to dominate it by foreign manufacturers.

 - Indian weavers, craftsmen, traders and industries made collective demand for tariff protection, grants or concessions.

-- Advertisements became popular as an attempt to increase the sales and win the consumer’s confidence.
+- Advertisements became popular as an attempt to increase sales and win the consumer’s confidence.

 - Manchester industrialists used their labels on clothes sold in India — “Made in Manchester” was written in bold letters.

-- Indians used images of Gods and Goddesses, Emperors and Nawabs on calendars to boost the sales.
+- Indians used images of Gods and Goddesses, Emperors and Nawabs on calendars to boost sales.

-- During the nationalist struggle and Swadeshi movement, Indians used advertisements very effectively on papers, journals and magazines.
+- During the nationalist struggle and Swadeshi movement, Indians used advertisements very effectively in papers, journals and magazines.